Brooks leads WNCC women to win over EWC

 WNCC led 78-42 on a Breanna Fowler bucket in the fourth quarter.
 EWC came back on a 13-0 run to cut the lead to 78-55, but Yara Garcia stopped the scoring run with an underhanded lay-up as WNCC won 81-55.

-WNCC will be back in action this weekend when they travel to Twin Falls, Idaho, where they will face Colorado Northwestern Community College and the College of Southern Idaho.
+WNCC traveled to Twin Falls, Idaho, where they defeated Colorado Northwestern Community College 107-55 on Nov.
+19. They face the College of Southern Idaho on Saturday.
 EWC is off until the Thanksgiving break when they travel to Twin Falls, Idaho.

 EWC (1-5) 12 12 11 20 – 55